Herbert von Karajan

 Supported by ROLEX

+Aiming for the highest musical standards was a founding tenet of the Salzburg Festival, which means that the greatest conductors and most important artists of their time have always worked in Salzburg.
+Herbert von Karajan, whose name graces this award, was one of them; Manfred Honeck, the chairman of the jury, is another.
 The three finalists who vie for the prestigious Herbert von Karajan Young Conductors Award at the Award Concert Weekend are among the most exciting conducting talents of the next generation.
 Each will conduct their own concert with the Camerata Salzburg and have the chance to convince both the high-powered jury and the Festival audience that they are a future force to be reckoned with.

-The Herbert von Karajan Young Conductors Award is an initiative of the Salzburg Festival in cooperation with the Eliette and Herbert von Karajan Institute.
+An initiative of the Salzburg Festival in cooperation with the Eliette and Herbert von Karajan Institute.

 Rehearsal Day

-The Rehearsal Day, which is not open to the public, takes place on 3 April 2023 in Salzburg.
+The Rehearsal Day, which is not open to the public, takes place on 5 April 2025 in Salzburg.
 On this day, the eight candidates will work with the Mozarteum Orchestra and the œnm. œsterreichisches ensemble fuer neue musik on three compositions each, in the presence of the jury.
 In addition to a mandatory piece, there will be works for the candidates to choose from.

 At the end of the Rehearsal Day, the jury will announce the three candidates who are invited to the Award Concert Weekend.